 * Be aware that, in addition to the merits of your art, galleries and curators make decisions based on how much art you create, how hard you work, how productive you are, how you price, and how easy you are to work with.

-Dealers, collectors, critics, and other art scene insiders continually beat the bushes for fresh art and talented artists, especially online, and especially especially on social media.
+Dealers, collectors, galleries, critics, and other art scene insiders continually beat the bushes for fresh art and talented artists, especially online, and especially especially on social media.
 In addition, they continually evaluate already established artists in terms of how their careers are progressing, whether they continue to evolve, whether their latest work advances beyond all previous work, and how their art and progress stack up against the art and progress of all the other artists out there.
 In other words, everybody watches everybody and everything all the time, and you, dear artist, are on that radar.

 "But everybody's seen my art and I'm still not in museums.
 What's with that?"

 Then again, you may be so far ahead of the game you'll be dust before anybody totally gets what you're up to.
-Don't laugh; it happens.
+Don't laugh; it happens on rare occasions.
 If your art's got the chops, it ultimately ends up exactly where it belongs, and if that's in museums, so be it.
 Or if your art's museum-quality, but your personality gets in the way, chances are good that you'll eventually be enthroned as well.
 Perhaps not in your lifetime, but posthumous accessions tend to stay accessed far more often than art that gets politicked in while everyone's still alive and jockeying for attention.
 In the meantime, go about your business, make the best art you can possibly make for as long as you can possibly make it, and take pride in the fact that at least you're holding up your end of the deal.

 Thanks to Catharine Clark and Jack Hanley for their help with this article.